 Spotting before your period is one of the most common times that women notice bleeding outside of their normal menstrual cycle.
+The spotting may come in the form of pink, red, or brown discharge that you notice in your underwear or when you wipe.
 There are many different reasons why you might experience spotting, but when it happens in the week before your period is due (during what is called the luteal phase) it is usually related to fluctuations in hormone levels.

 Spotting before your period can be a normal part of a healthy menstrual cycle.
 For some women, this type of spotting occurs consistently in every cycle.
 For other women, premenstrual spotting may occur only sporadically.
 Occasionally, spotting before your period is due can be a sign of low progesterone levels.